phcode-dev/phoenix-fs/README.md

   res.end('WebSocket server is operational');
 });

+// set debug mode to true if you want to see more logs setDebugMode(true); // remove this in production!
 // Attach the Phoenix websocket server to the HTTP server.
 // By default, the WebSocket server endpoint will be `ws://localhost:3000/phoenixFS` CreatePhoenixFsServer(server);